Bear Cupcakes – with Royal Icing Transfers

 Are you ready for some cuteness?
 I sure hope so because ready or not here it is!
-Look at these super cute bear cupcakes that are made with royal icing transfers.
+Check out these cute bear cupcakes with royal icing transfers.
 I thought they would be cute when I planned the idea but, they turned out better than I expected.
-Maybe it is because I love bears so much.
-Maybe it is because I am excited that Template Tuesdays are back.
-Maybe it is because cupcakes are faster to make than cookies.
-Or maybe it is because you can make the royal icing transfers ahead of time time and have fun decorating these cute bear cupcakes with the kiddos.
+I think it because I love bears so much or maybe it is because I am excited that Template Tuesdays are back.
+Maybe it’s because cupcakes are faster to make than cookies.
+Or maybe it is because you can make the royal icing transfers ahead of time and have fun decorating these cute bear cupcakes with the kiddos.

 Whatever the reason, I like them.
 Seriously, cupcakes don’t get any simpler than this.
 You squeeze a little icing, drop on a few pre-made transfers, add some candy eyes and you have yourself some really fun bear cupcakes.

 As you know I am crazy about bears.
 I love them.
-Even when a live one is looking at me through my kitchen window after a long day of baking cookies.
+I live in the woods and sometimes when I bake cookies, one will look at me through my kitchen window.
 Yes that really happened this summer and I will tell you more about it later but for now, let’s make some bear cupcakes.

 Supplies for Bear Cupcakes:

 Tan Icing in a piping bag fitted with a #2 decorating tip.

 Brown Icing in a piping bag fitted with a #2 decorating tip.

 Black Icing in a piping bag fitted with a #2 decorating tip or Royal Icing Transfers Noses.

 Begin by printing off the bear template.
 This template is a little different than the ones I have made in the past.
 The pattern isn’t perfect but it works.
 Here, I will show you what I am talking about.